 Outside of work Ben has an active lifestyle and enjoys running, mountain biking, and fly-fishing amongst other outdoor sports.

-Jordana grew up surrounded by horses on a small sheep and beef block near Kumeu, Auckland.
-She graduated with distinction from Massey University in 2014 and subsequently completed an internship in equine veterinary practice at Matamata Veterinary Services.
+Jordana grew up near Kumeu in Auckland, riding and competing her horses.
+She graduated with distinction from Massey University in 2014 and subsequently completed an Internship in equine veterinary practice at Matamata Veterinary Services Equine.

-Following her internship, she travelled to Europe where she spent some time at an equine veterinary practice and groomed for a top event rider.
+Following her internship, she travelled to Europe where she spent some time at an equine veterinary practice while also grooming on the international eventing scene.